JiscMonitor/allapc/README.md

 ### Funder Perspective

+These requirements come from the perspective of a funder who is interested in particular with negotiation with publishers over subscription/APC costs.

 * Total Expenditure on a particular publisher
     * across the sector
     * for a given group of institutions